 Step 1: Test the Pool Water

-The first step in shocking the pool is to test the water and calculate the current ratio.
-You should monitor the pH level to measure the free chlorine (FC) and total chlorine (TC) of the swimming pool.
-To find the individually combined chlorine (CC) level, you deduct the FC from the TC.
-Once you calculate this number, you now know how much chlorine you will need to add to the pool.
+The first step in shocking the pool is to test the water and calculate the current chlorine levels.
+If your combined chlorine level is higher than your free chlorine level, you’ll know it is time to shock your pool.
+To find your combined chlorine (CC) level, you deduct the free chlorine (FC) from the total chlorine (TC).

 Step 2: Calculate the Amount of Shock to Use

 Step 3: Make Sure the Pump is Working

-Next, you should ensure that the pool pump and pool filter are operating at full power so that the pool shock can mix in the pool.
+Next, you should ensure that the pool pump and filter are operating at full power so the pool shock can mix and thoroughly circulate throughout the pool.

 Step 4: Dump Shock in the Pool

-After confirming the pool pump works well, you can dump the pool shock solution into the water’s outer edges.
-Once you dump the pool shock into the water, allow the pump to keep running for at least six hours.
+After confirming that the pool pump works well, you can dump the pool shock solution into the outer edge of the water.
+Once you dump the pool shock into the water, allow the pump to keep running for at least eight hours.
 Grab a drink and relax a bit!

 Step 5: Test the Water Again to Check for Optimal Chlorine Levels

-After those six or more hours, you should test the water once again to check for proper chlorine levels and other pool chemicals.
+After those eight or more hours, you should test the water again to check for proper chlorine levels and other pool chemicals.
 You should aim for ten times more free chlorine than the combined chlorine levels.

-If you’re still having trouble getting your pool in the right spot, you may need to SLAM your pool.
+If you’re still having trouble getting your pool’s free chlorine levels to the right spot, you may need to SLAM your pool.